Lisa62103/SpaHDSRL/README.md

 ## 4. Contact information

-If you have any questions, please contact the author Xiang Li (lixiang@stu.cpu.edu.cn).
+If you have any questions, please contact lixiang@stu.cpu.edu.cn.